Chinese frigate Changsha: Development and design

 Type 053 frigates received the NATO reporting name Jiangdong class.
 From 1965 to 1967, the No. 701 Institute designed the Type 053K (Kong for air-defense), an air-defense variant of the Type 065.
 This met a PLAN requirement for air-defense ships to accompany the surface-warfare Type 051 destroyers.
 The Type 053K was originally intended to have three screws powered by a combined gas-turbine and diesel engine, with a speed of 38 kn.
 However, technical constraints forced the Chinese to settle for a diesel engine, powering two screws for a maximum speed of 30 kn.

 Ships of the class have four SY-1s anti-ship missiles in two twin-box launchers.
 The armaments consisted of two single 100 mm dual-purpose hand-loaded guns with fire control using a very simple stereoscopic rangefinder, limiting the gun's effectiveness to surface targets in daylight/clear weather only.
 The six twin 37 mm short-range anti-aircraft guns were all locally controlled, severely limiting their effectiveness.
 The ships were equipped with Chinese SJD-3 sonar, which is a modified Soviet Tamir-11 (MG-11, with NATO reporting name Stag Hoof) hull-mounted sonar.
 SJD-3 has a telescoping arm instead of being fixed to the hull, so the sonar is stored in the hull when not in use.
 The sonar is lowered into the water several metres below the hull when deployed, thus increasing detection range by avoiding baffles generated by the hull.
 The ship's 11 anti-submarine armaments were limited to short-range rockets and depth charges.
 The ship's damage control arrangements were minimal.
 The Type 053Ks were armed with HQ-61 surface-to-air missiles, launched from two twin-armed launchers; these did not enter service until the mid-1980s.
 The 100 mm gun armament was also delayed.

-In 2002, Changsha was converted to a naval gunfire support ship for amphibious assault bombardment, replacing it's anti-ship missiles and anti-aircraft armament with 5 WS-1B rocket launchers with 50 tubes each.
+In 2002, Changsha was converted to a naval gunfire support ship for amphibious assault bombardment, replacing its anti-ship missiles and anti-aircraft armament with 5 WS-1B rocket launchers with 50 tubes each.